q231950/the-stubborn-network/README.md

 ## 🕵🏽‍♂️ UI Tests

-UI Tests benefit from **The Stubborn Network**'s ability to easily record actual network requests and then play them back.
-This is done via the _persistent_ configuration and a `.recording` mode.
+UI tests benefit from **The Stubborn Network**'s ability to easily record actual network requests and then play them back.
+This is done via the _persistent_ configuration and a recording mode.
 In order to record and playback stubs you need to

-- configure your app to use a stubbed `URLSession` in its network layer when running tests.
+- configure your app to use a stubbed `URLSession` in its network layer when running tests
 - the tests on the other hand are required to inform **The Stubborn Network** which stubs to use for which test case

 ### App Configuration